PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-13 18:10:13
+Last updated: 2024-04-13 18:10:49
-Random Quote: I'm sorry, can you repeat that?
-I don't speak "I-never-get-laid". - Barney Stinson
+Random Quote: Think of me as Yoda - only, instead of being little and green, I wear suits and I'm awesome.
+I'm your bro.
+I'm Broda. - Barney Stinson